smartcontractkit/chainlink-testing-framework/README.md

 It can be configured to use multiple targets at once.
 If no target is specified, it becomes a no-op.

 Targets can be set in two ways:
-* using `LOGWATCH_LOG_TARGETS` environment variable, e.g. `Loki,in-MemOry` (case insensitive)
+* using `LOGSTREAM_LOG_TARGETS` environment variable, e.g. `Loki,in-MemOry` (case insensitive)
 * using programmatic functional option `WithLogTarget()`

 Functional option has higher priority than environment variable.

-When you connect a contaier LogWatch will create a new consumer and start a detached goroutine that listens to logs emitted by that container and which reconnects and re-requests logs if listening fails for whatever reason.
+When you connect a contaier LogStream will create a new consumer and start a detached goroutine that listens to logs emitted by that container and which reconnects and re-requests logs if listening fails for whatever reason.
 Retry limit and timeout can both be configured using functional options.
 In most cases one container should have one consumer, but it's possible to have multiple consumers for one container.

-LogWatch stores all logs in gob temporary file.
+LogStream stores all logs in gob temporary file.
 To actually send/save them, you need to flush them.
-When you do it, LogWatch will decode the file and send logs to configured targets.
+When you do it, LogStream will decode the file and send logs to configured targets.
 If log handling results in an error it won't be retried and processing of logs for given consumer will stop (if you think we should add a retry mechanism please let us know).

 *Important:* Flushing and accepting logs is blocking operation.
 That's because they both share the same cursor to temporary file and otherwise it's position would be racey and could result in mixed up logs.